-- 1 Click on the image of the button you want to configure. - 2 Choose 'Source' from the 'Button Function' drop-down list.
+- 1 Click on the image of the particular button you want to configure. - 2 Choose 'Source' from the 'Button Function' drop-down list.
 The 'Configure Button's Inputs' table appears.
 It has 8 rows.
-Each row is a level/output pair.
-Remember that a level is equivalent to a partition.
+Each row can represent a level/input pair.
+(Refer to Partitions and Levels on page 111 and Using the Router Levels Page on page 31.)